 Lord Armstrong's restoration saved it from ruin and the castle still provides an ancestral home to the Armstrong family to this day.
 Bamburgh Castle has 14 public rooms and more than 2,000 artefacts, including arms and armour, porcelain, furniture and artwork.
 There are also significant collections of china, porcelain, furniture, paintings, arms and armour.

-Bamburgh Castle's epic scale attracts film and television crews and it has featured in everything from Time Team to Becket.
-It has recently become a popular wedding venue.
+Bamburgh Castle's epic scale attracts film and television crews and it has featured in everything from Time Team to Transformers!
+It is a very popular wedding venue.
 The present fortress houses displays of historic and general interest with the public tour passing through the museum room, grand kings hall, cross hall, armoury and the Victorian scullery.